 We do not use derivative financial instruments as a hedge against interest rate fluctuations, and, as a result, interest income earned on our cash and cash equivalents and short-term investments is subject to changes in interest rates.
 However, we believe that the impact of these fluctuations does not have a material effect on our financial position due to the immediately available liquidity or short-term nature of these financial instruments.
-As of March 31, 2011 we had \$7.5 million deposited in cash and cash equivalents.

-We are exposed to interest rate fluctuations as a result of our \$5.0 million revolving line of credit with SVB, which has a variable rate.
+We are exposed to interest rate fluctuations as a result of our revolving line of credit and our term loan with SVB, each of which has a variable rate.
 We do not currently use derivative instruments to alter the interest rate characteristics of any of our debt.
-As of March 31, 2011, the revolving debt facility interest rate was 6%.
-For the principal amount of \$2.5 million outstanding under the line of credit as of March 31, 2011, a change in the interest rate by one percentage point for one year would result in a change in our annual interest expense of approximately \$25,000.
+As of September 30, 2011, the interest rate on the line of credit was 5.5% and the interest rate on the term loan was 6%.
+Based on the principal amount of \$5.5 million outstanding under the term loan as of September 30, 2011, a change in the interest rate by one percentage point for one year would result in a change in our annual interest expense of approximately \$48,000.